The Bankrate promise

 Most will, however, require you to have a bank account that you can link to your card.
 Depending on the issuer, these may or may not be considered secured cards.

-Other ways to build credit if you have no SSN
+Other ways to build credit if you don’t have an SSN

-It is important to note that Social Security numbers are not the only way you can be identified by the big three credit bureaus: Experian, TransUnion and Equifax.
+It is important to note that Social Security numbers are not the only way you can be identified by the three credit bureaus — Experian, TransUnion and Equifax.
 As I point out in my book, “Credit Repair Kit for Dummies, 5th Edition,” you will be identified by the credit bureaus in the following order: your name, birthdate, address and finally your Social Security number.

 If there is no Social Security number, there are other matching points to draw from, like name variations and previous addresses, which can all be used to identify you for your credit report.

 Secured credit cards are excellent vehicles for building credit for those with little to no credit history.
 Secured cards differ from unsecured cards in that you secure a line of credit by paying a deposit, usually equal to your credit limit, to guarantee your payments.
 Secured card activity is reported just as any other credit card and affects your credit score in the same way, so it’s a great way to build credit.
 But you need to be very sure that the card you choose will be reported to the credit reporting agencies or it won’t help you build your credit file or credit score.